Bias in hiring: 5 ways to detect and remove it

 • Make your careers page accessible, with a clear adjustments policy.

-How this reduces bias: you attract candidates from diverse backgrounds and reduce self-selection out.
+How this reduces bias: you attract candidates from different backgrounds and reduce self-selection out.
 You also make it easier to spot whether certain groups aren’t entering the funnel at all — a signal your recruitment strategy or channels need work.

 2) Make early screening blind and skills-first